tjkuson/forecaster/README.md

 ## Authors and acknowledgement

-With thanks to the original authors (Chen & Kipping) and their paper "Probabilistic Forecasting of the Masses and Radii of Other Worlds".
+With thanks to the original authors (Chen & Kipping) and their paper “Probabilistic Forecasting of the Masses and Radii of Other Worlds”.

 See arXiv:1603.08614 for details.